MarriageSolution.in: Reliable Legal Partner

 3. Fraudulent Inducement

-Cheating occurs when someone fraudulently induces another person to part with property or act against their interest.
+Cheating happens when someone fraudulently induces (persuades or tricks) another person to give away money, property, or take an action against their own interest.
+The victim acts because they were misled.

 4. Concealment of Facts